Christophe de Harlay, Count of Beaumont: At the court of Elizabeth I

 Beaumont came to England in November 1601 to advise on maritime issues and subsequently replaced the resident French ambassador, Monsieur de Boissise.
 In March 1602 Beaumont reported news that James VI of Scotland would send 2,000 men to fight in Ireland.
 He used the word "sauvages", savages, for these soldiers.
 Beaumont heard that the King of Spain was bankrolling a faction in Scotland, and Henry IV's ambassador to Scotland, Charles Cauchon de Maupas de Tour, should know about it.
 De Tour was bringing a gift of mules and dogs to James VI.

 In July 1602 his wife attended Elizabeth I at Greenwich Palace and gave her maids of honour gifts of French purses, fans, and masks.
 Beaumont encountered Michael Balfour, Laird of Burleigh who was travelling to France to buy weapons in quantity.

 Beaumont sent updates on the health of Elizabeth and news of her death to Henry IV of France.
+Some of his reports suggest that Elizabeth did not name her successor, although he also wrote that she had told William Cecil and the Earl of Nottingham in private that James VI would be king of England.

 In February 1603 he commented on the character of Anne of Denmark, the queen consort of James VI.
 Some allies of James had told him she was cruel and ambitious, fort cruelle, bròuillonne et sanguinaire, and hoped to rule Scotland through her son Prince Henry after the death of her husband.
 There seems to be no further evidence of this intrigue, though Anne and James had quarrelled bitterly over the upbringing of her son.